-For many people, health and safety can often be seen as detrimental to a business.
+For many people, health and safety is linked to business success in the form of health and safely often being seen as detrimental to a business.
 A common view is that it causes too much ‘red tape’ and it decreases efficiency by putting stumbling blocks in the way of production.

 So is health and safety really linked to business performance and success?

 Rather than being damaging to productivity, health and safety can actually contribute to better business results.